 To lower your risk of becoming a victim of identity theft, you can put a hold on your mail by filling out an online form at USPS.com.

-Whether you’re traveling this summer or just staying busy by having fun in the sun, it’s easy to forget to keep tabs on your accounts for unusual fees or activity.
+Whether you’re enjoying local attractions this summer or just having fun in the sun in your backyard, it’s easy to forget to keep tabs on your accounts for unusual fees or activity.

-Scammers take advantage of a variety of opportunities during the summer months to get people to part with their money.
-If you’re not careful, you could become their next victim.
+Scammers take advantage of a variety of opportunities to get people to part with their money.
+Some are specific to summer, but there is a vast variety of scams to watch out for.

 One of the most common scams involves offering deeply discounted vacation rental properties or vacation packages, according to the New York State Attorney General’s office.
 Deals that seem too good to be true and require an upfront payment or wire transfer are red flags.
 In many cases, vacationers arrive at their destinations only to find that the rentals don’t exist.